 The Reciprocity Agreement between the Commission on Dental Accreditation of Canada (CDAC) and the Dental Council of Ireland was signed on 5 December 2012.
 Under this the CDAC and the Dental Council agree that each party recognises the accreditation standards and policies of the other party as being substantially equivalent to its own.
 There are twelve dental programmes covered under this agreement, ten in Canada and two in Ireland and students who graduate from these programmes after 5 December 2012 can benefit from its provisions.
-The agreement is for an initial period of five years and is subject to ongoing review over this period.
+This agreement is subject to ongoing review.

 Under the agreement the CDAC agrees to encourage the Canadian Dental Regulatory Authorities Federation (CDRAF) to accept graduates of the two Irish dental programmes as graduates of an accredited educational program without the need to meet other educational requirements for licensure and registration.
 To practice in Canada dentists have to pass the National Dental Examining Board (NDEB) examinations.
 In Canada the registration process can vary from Province to Province and graduates who wish to avail of this agreement should carefully investigate the requirements of the regulatory/licensing jurisdiction, including the requirements of the NDEB, where they wish to practice before making any firm plans to travel.

 Graduates from an accredited Canadian programmes should apply to the Dental Council for registration.
 The Dental Council has recognised the ten programmes accredited by the CDAC under the provisions of Section 27(2)(d) of the Dentists Act, 1985.
 The registration process is relatively straight forward, details of which can be found by clicking the link below;

 Apply for registration with the Irish Dental Council here